Waaal/BobaOS/doc/fs/vfs.md

 //struct which each filesystem can use struct filesystem
 {
-    // Filesystem should return 0 from resolv if the provided disk is using its file system FS_RESOVLE_FUNCTION resolve;
+    // Filesystem should return 0 from resolve if the provided disk is using its file system FS_RESOVLE_FUNCTION resolve;
     FS_OPEN_FUNCTION open;
     //write, read, close